learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

 This workflow should be familiar to you since it's similar to publishing jars to Artifactory or Nexus.

-In this particular case you will work locally and skip this part.
+In this particular case, you will work locally and skip pushing to a registry.

-You will create the container image directly in `minikube`.
+In fact, you will create the container image directly in `minikube`.

-First connect your Docker client to `minikube` by following the instruction printed by this command:
+First, connect your Docker client to `minikube` by following the instruction printed by this command:

 ```bash
 minikube docker-env
 ```

-> Please note that if you switch terminal, you need to reconnect to the Docker daemon inside `minikube`
+> Please note that if you switch terminal, you need to reconnect to the Docker daemon inside `minikube`.
+You should follow the same instructions every time you use a different terminal.

 and from the root of the project build the container image with: